 Prompt #2: Unpacking Rules

 Think back to your childhood.
 What instructions do you remember being told you?
 Rules that may have contradicted themselves?
-Rules that you continue to follow to date?
+Rules that you still follow?

 Prompt #3: Poetic Discovery